Aquamarine

 Which is more expensive aquamarine or topaz?

-Blue beryl is generally much more expensive than blue topaz, with the main reason being that blue topaz is artificially heated whereas it is natural in color.
-However, a ring is almost double the price of the blue topaz ring.
+Blue beryl is generally much more expensive than blue topaz, with the main reason being that blue topaz is artificially heated whereas aquamarine is natural in color.
+However, a ring with aquamarine stone is almost double the price of the blue topaz ring.

 How do you clean aquamarine rings?